featherbear/UNSW-COMP3331/blog/content/post/lab03.md

 `www.cecs.anu.edu.au` points to `150.203.161.98`.
 An `A` record DNS query is sent to get this answer.

-We can confirm thi result with a `ping`, as seen below
+We can confirm this result with a `ping`, as seen below

 ```
 $> ping www.cecs.anu.edu.au -c 1